Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Experimental Design

 \subsection{Protocol}

 One foundational assumption of \name is that existing test cases can be fault revealing also for future changes.
 That is, for future faults to which \name will be applied, test cases that would reveal them are available at the time of the ahead-of-time mutation analysis.
-We believe this is a likely scenario mainly in two contexts: regression faults, which are defined as failures of existing test cases, and pre-commit testing, for which developers depend on existing test cases for a sanity check. \name is designed to reduce the cost of MBFL for these scenarios\footnote{Although we do note that the more mature a software system is and the stronger and more complete its test suite is, the more likely it is that these conditions hold.}.
+We believe this is a likely scenario mainly in two contexts: regression faults, which are defined as failures of existing test cases, and pre-commit testing, for which developers depend on existing test cases for a sanity check. \name is designed to reduce the cost of MBFL for these scenarios.\footnote{Although we do note that the more mature a software system is and the stronger and more complete its test suite is, the more likely it is that these conditions hold and thus that the proposed approach can be useful.}

-However, this makes realistic experiments on real-world data challenging since a majority of failure triggering changes are not likely to have been committed to the main branch of the Version Control System (VCS): one of the purposes of Continuous Integration is to prevent such commits.
+However, this makes realistic experiments on real-world data challenging since a majority of failure triggering changes are not likely to have been committed to the main branch of the Version Control System (VCS): one of the purposes of Continuous Integration is to prevent such commits~\cite{Liang2018fv}.
 Consequently, fault benchmarks, such as \dfj, contain faults that have been reported externally (e.g., from issue tracking systems), and provide fault revealing test cases that have been added to the VCS with the patch itself~\cite{Just:2014aa}.
 This presents a challenge for the realistic evaluation of \name in the context it was designed for.
 To address this issue, we introduce two experimental protocols.